As of January 2023, the Freshly meal delivery service has ceased operations. For more information, visit the company's website.

 Freshly vs. Snap Kitchen: Price

 The cost of Snap Kitchen is very straightforward.
-There are only two plans: six meals per week for $75.99 and 12 meals per week for $125.99.
-That's close to $13 per meal on the six-meal plan and $11 per meal on the 12-meal plan.
-Shipping is included in the price.
-There are no up-charges for any of the meals, and it's all available for the one flat rate.
+There are only two plans: six meals per week for $13.84 each and 12 meals per week for $11.34 each.
+That's close to $83 weekly on the six-meal plan and $136 on the 12-meal plan.
+Shipping is included in the price, and there are no up-charges for any of the meals.

-Freshly has five plans, delivering from as few as four meals to as many as 12.
+Freshly has several plans, delivering from as few as four meals to as many as 12.
 The plans are priced as follows:

 As you can see, Freshly costs less overall than Snap Kitchen, even though Freshly charges you separately for shipping.
-A handful of Freshly's menu items, such as a la carte proteins and some meals with steak and/or seafood, carry additional charges, but even if you ordered these items consistently, you'd still probably spend a little less than you would with Snap Kitchen.
+A handful of Freshly's menu items carry additional charges, such as à la carte proteins and some meals with steak and/or seafood, but even if you ordered these items consistently, you'd still probably spend a little less than you would with Snap Kitchen.

 Freshly vs. Snap Kitchen: Meal Choices

-Snap Kitchen gives you 35 meals to choose from.
+Snap Kitchen gives you nearly 30 entrees to choose from, plus a handful of breakfast items, side dishes, and extra proteins.
 Because the company makes only small rotational changes to its menu on a monthly basis, its menu is very stable relative to other meal delivery services, most of whom change menus on a weekly schedule.
-If you're on a 12-meals-per-week plan, you'll start repeating meals after less than three weeks.
+If you're on a 12-meals-per-week plan, you'll likely start repeating meals after the three-week mark.